 A can of drained and rinsed chickpeas works great or chopped cooked chicken breasts are another great choice for quinoa salad.

-This salad should be kept in an airtight container and stored in the fridge.
+Storage: Once fully assembled, store leftovers in an airtight container in the fridge.
 It will stay fresh for up to 5 days.

 As the salad sits in the fridge over time, the dressing may dry up.
 If it's too dry/bland for your liking, simply drizzle on some additional extra-virgin olive and fresh lemon juice.